Bisects all the way down

 build environment.

-Now I could bisect against master
+Now I could bisect against master and staging range:

 $ git bisect start staging master